zephyrshare/zephyrshare/docs/PROMPTS.md

 ### Next.js Component Types

-- **Server Components** are rendered on the server using the `server` directive and cannot utilize React hooks.
+- **Server Components** are rendered on the server using the `server` directive and cannot utilize React hooks - this means that `useState` and `useEffect` CANNOT be used in a server component.
+If `useState` and `useEffect` would like to be used, they can be written in a Client Component that is then imported into the server component.
 As a note, it's assumed that Next.js components are server components unless otherwise specified.
+Note, server components must have the "use server" directive at the top of the file.

-- **Client Components** are rendered on the client using the `client` directive and can use React hooks.
+- **Client Components** are rendered on the client using the `client` directive and can use React hooks - this means that `useState` and `useEffect` CAN be used in a client component.
+If `useState` and `useEffect` are not used, the component can usually be written as a Server Component.
+Note, client components must have the "use client" directive at the top of the file.

 ### Linking